-The two main components are:
+The two main componentS

-Testing is usually only conducted in schools for determining eligibility for special education or to gather unknown data while reevaluating a child who is already served under special education.
-It is not guaranteed and is determined to take place by a team of educational professionals and the parents/caretakers, collectively known as an IEP team.
+"Testing" is not guaranteed and is determined to take place by a team of educational professionals and the parents/caretakers, collectively known as an IEP team.

 I'd like to mention that all of the blogs I write are based on my own personal experiences and opinions and do not reflect the opinion of any school system or professional organization.
 It is also important to realize that I am not an attorney and this does not constitute any sort of legal advice.
 For legal questions, seek a reputable lawyer specializing in educational law.
 For medical questions, seek a reputable mental health professional.